DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 The [UK Council for International Student Affairs](https://www.ukcisa.org.uk/) have lots of helpful information about studying at an English university.

-### 2. Get support and advice

-To get help applying, you can:

-* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) * calls will be charged at your standard rate
-* use the live chat service at the bottom of this page
-* sign up to [get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone
-* talk to an adviser right away and throughout the application process

-#### Get help with international qualifications

-If your qualifications come from a non-UK institution, your teacher training provider may want to see a [statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx) from UK European Network of Information Centres (ENIC).
-A statement of comparability proves that your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.

-Call us on +44 800 389 2500 for:

-- guidance on the UK equivalents of your qualifications
-- a free statement of comparability, once you’ve submitted your application, if your provider asks for this
-- advice about what to do if you do not have English, maths and science qualifications of grade 4 GCSE standard

 ### 3. Find out about fees and financial support